Southwestern Ground Turkey Rice Casserole

 -

-Pour in the diced tomatoes with their juices and the chicken broth, then add the black beans and corn, and scrape the pan bottom to release fond.
+Pour in the diced tomatoes with their juices, chicken broth, black beans, and corn, then stir everything to combine.

 -